makrai/notes/bommasani20-contextld-reduction-static-acl.md

 ## 4.1 Evaluation Details

-* we evaluate on several word similarity and word relatedness datasets.
-3 We RG65 (Rubenstein and Goodenough, 1965)
+* we evaluate on several word similarity and word relatedness datasets
+  * RG65 (Rubenstein and Goodenough, 1965)
   * WS353 (Agirre+ 2009)
   * SimLex999 (Hill+ 2015) and
   * SimVerb3500 (Gerz+ 2016, see §A.4 for more details)